 Committee Chair - Dave Kistler

-Rifle Range keys changed on July 1st, 2018!
-To purchase a key you will need your 2019 membership paid up and a 2019 range badge to purchase a new key.
+Rifle Range keys will be changing on March 1, 2021!
+To purchase a key you will need your 2021 membership paid up and a 2021 range badge to purchase a new key.
 There will be no exceptions.